SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

-Other integer types should be used only when they are are specifically needed for the task at hand, due to explicitly-sized data from an external source, or for performance, memory usage, or other optimization.
+Other integer types should be used only when they are are specifically needed for the task at hand, due to explicitly-sized data from an external source, or for performance, memory usage, or other necessary optimization.
 Using explicitly-sized types in these situations helps to catch any accidental value overflows and implicitly documents the nature of the data being used.